How to Clean a Rug at Home: The DIY Rug Cleaning Guide

 - Air dry them over a railing or clothesline

-Oriental rugs are often made of silk, meaning they’re very delicate and difficult to clean, so they’re best left to the professionals.
+Oriental or Persian rugs are often made of silk, meaning they’re very delicate and difficult to clean, so they’re best left to the professionals.

-If you can’t afford this service, you can hand wash your oriental rugs:
+If you can’t afford this service, you can hand wash your Oriental antique rugs:

 - Mix water with a tiny amount of mild carpet detergent